landoncrabtree/cuckoo-sandbox-installation-script/README.md

 # Cuckoo Sandbox Full Automated Installation Script

+> This repository has been archived as the Cuckoo Sandbox software has been archived by its developers.
+As such, a lot of critical dependencies (such as the win7ultimate vm image) 404 now, making this script effectively useless.

 This repository contains scripts to install cuckoo with required services/packages simply.

 Basic features are: